Best Golf Watches 2025 - Our favorite models on the market, tested and reviewed

 A golf watch can save you ample shots when out on the golf course.
 Here, we take a look at the best ones on the market

-Taking the guesswork out of distances, the best golf watches provide accurate yardages at a glance.
-Whether you need to know how far it is to the front, middle or back of the green, the information is there on your wrist.
-For any level of golfer it helps make clubbing easier than ever before.
+GPS removes the guesswork from distances, meaning the best golf watches deliver precise yardages at a glance.
+Whether you need to know how far it is to the front, middle or back of the green, the data is right there on your wrist.
+This makes club selection easier than ever, no matter your level of experience.

 Joel has worked in the golf industry for over 15 years and as the Deputy Editor oversees all equipment testing.
 One of his areas of expertise is distance measuring devices and specifically GPS watches.
 As such, he knows what makes the perfect golf watch - performance, features, versatility, battery life, looks and value for money.
 Joel has personally used most of the watches in this guide.